Toddler Assistant Teacher jobs at Save the Children US - 1069 jobs

 Additional Qualifications

 * Physical Requirements related to essential functions: Ability to perform medium to heavy physical work exerting up to 50 pounds of force occasionally, up to 20 pounds frequently and up to 5-10 pounds constantly, performing such activities as sitting, crawling, stooping, kneeling, crouching, reaching, standing, walking, pushing, pulling, lifting and grasping.
-This also includes some duties that require repetitive action and motion skills, keyboarding and computer use.
+This also includes some duties that require repetitive action and motion skills, keyboarding, and computer use.

 * Clear pre-employment background check requirements, including local, state, and national criminal records check, sex offender registries, employment, and education verifications (including child abuse registry check if required by state regulations) and pass all state and local health requirements required post job offer and prior to employment.

-* This position will require the incumbent to operate a motor vehicle to fulfill certain essential functions of the job.
+* This position may require the incumbent to operate a motor vehicle to fulfill certain essential functions of the job.
 The incumbent should maintain a valid driver's license and remain in compliance with any Save the Children policies pertaining to the safe operation of motor vehicles.

 * Current and former Head Start/Early Head Start parents will receive preference for employment vacancies for which they are qualified.